This post may contain affiliate links. Please read our disclosure policy.

 milk, water, smoked paprika and garlic powder in a small black saucepan.

-1. Stir in the grits, and reduce the heat to low.
+1. Cook the Grits: Stir in the grits, then reduce the heat to low.
 Cover and simmer for 7-10 minutes, stirring occasionally.

-2. Once the grits become soft and thick, remove from the heat and stir in the butter and cheese.
-Taste, and add additional salt if needed.
-The grits will thicken even more as they cool.
+2. Finish: When the grits are soft and thick, remove from heat.
+Stir in the butter and cheese.
+Taste and add more salt if needed.
+The grits will thicken as they cool.

 Expert Tips

-• If the grits are thicker than desired, stir in a few tablespoons of water.
+• Adjust Consistency: If the grits are thicker than desired, stir in a few tablespoons of water to reach your preferred consistency.

 Frequently Asked Questions

-Polenta and grits are both made from ground corn.
-The difference here is that polenta is made from yellow corn and grits are mostly made from white corn.
-The corn grits I use most often are made with yellow corn.
+Both polenta and grits are made from ground corn.
+The main difference is that polenta is made from yellow corn, while grits are usually made from white corn.
+However, the corn grits I use are often made with yellow corn.

 Ways To Use Leftover Ingredients